 The 5-year survival rate for people with a typical lung carcinoid tumor is 85% to 90%.
 People diagnosed with an atypical lung carcinoid tumor have a 5-year survival rate of 50% to 70%.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with a carcinoid tumor.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .

 Source: American Cancer Society.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this type of tumor.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.